 These drugs become frequently misused, due to being massively overprescribed.
 This has led to a severe addiction epidemic that results in thousands of people hooked on pills that alter their mental state unnecessarily.
 Many people use them as a study aid or concentration tool, so much so that Adderall is infamously a popular street drug in competitive universities.

 If only there were some other, better way.
 Could we be using natural CBD oil to try and treat ADHD instead?

 How Does CBD Oil Work with ADHD?

-The idea of using CBD oil to try and treat ADHD is still a somewhat contested subject in the USA and around the world.
-This is primarily because of its inherent stigma.
+The idea of using CBD oil to alleviate the symptoms of ADHD is still a somewhat contested subject in the USA and around the world.

-Though there are plenty of people that use CBD oil to treat all manner of different conditions these days, there are still plenty that fear CBD oil as being far too close to marijuana in chemical composition.
+Though there are plenty of people that use CBD oil to treat all manner of different conditions these days, there are still plenty that fear CBD oil due to it coming from cannabis, a long-forbidden plant in the US.

-When taken recreationally, people think of cannabis use as being inherently lazy and not related to concentration.
-Considering its reputation, it makes sense that people might hesitate to prescribe cannabis to those struggling with ADHD.
+People often view cannabis users as being inherently lazy and don’t associate cannabis use with having the ability to focus.
+Considering this reputation, it makes sense that people might hesitate to prescribe cannabis to those struggling with ADHD.